 The Lamppost Café

 Be transported into a world of The Chronicles of Narnia in this charming vintage tearoom with a Narnia twist.
-The breakfast menu includes poached eggs and avocado, savoury waffles, granola and Mr Tumnus Fry; or enjoy a homemade scone with strawberry jam and fresh cream.
+The breakfast brunch menu includes poached eggs and avocado, savoury waffles, granola and Mr Tumnus Fry; or enjoy a homemade scone with strawberry jam and fresh cream.
 The Lamppost Café is dog friendly, so bring your pooch along for breakfast and treat them to a special Puppy Plates menu of sausage, chicken pieces or puppucchino (steamed milk with a dog biscuit).

 Granny Annies offers something for everyone.
 Their breakfast menu, which is served from Friday to Sunday, is filled with Irish fayre, French brasserie and typical American-style dishes, which include Granny’s Big Irish Fry, filled soda, eggs Benedict and pancake stack with maple syrup and bacon.
 Alongside an enticing breakfast, a cocktail list is also available which includes Granny’s Boozy Tea.